elsinha/react-neighborhood-map/README.md

 ## Get Started

-Place your map API id on Map.js replacing your key on line 34 with your token from Google Maps API.YOUR-KEY Download or clone the repository.
-Then run the command `npm install` then `npm start`.
+Download or clone the repository.
+Place your map API id on the file Map.js replacing your key on line 34 with your token from Google Maps API.YOUR-KEY.
+Then run the command `npm install` then `npm start` in the terminal.

 ## What was used to make this App